 It's good.

-He he has been an advocate of getting rid of Obamacare from the get-go, and I always remind folks remember what Jonathan Gruber told us about how they lied to us?
+And I always remind folks, remember what Jonathan Gruber told us about how they lied to us?

 This thing has got to go.

-So um I I think he's an outstanding pick and is gonna be the right kind of guy at that agency to help us take get rid of Obamacare and replace it with uh uh the type of plan that he's put forward which empowers people uh and not not the folks here in the in the DC bureaucracy.
+So I think he's an outstanding pick and is going to be the right kind of guy at that agency to help us get rid of Obamacare and replace it with the type of plan that he's put forward, which empowers people and not the folks here in the D.C. bureaucracy.

-You know, Munch had actually laid down a marker about what it is that they're gonna do, and he said they want a pro-growth tax plan in which every income group is gonna get a tax cut, lower income Americans, which is about over fifty percent of of working Americans won't pay any federal income taxes at All they're gonna have a modern regulatory framework they think that can cut cost to our economy at two trillion a year.
+You know, Munch had actually laid down a marker about what it is that they're going to do, and he said they want a pro-growth tax plan in which every income group is going to get a tax cut.

-They're gonna put an America first trade policy in place.
+They're going to put an America-first trade policy in place.

-Uh I liked what I saw with carrier deciding to stay.
+I liked what I saw with Carrier deciding to stay.

-You know, unleashing America's energy, they also he mentioned the penny plan, where they're gonna reduce a penny out of every dollar uh that is non-safety uh net spending and and non-defense related, which I think is a great start.
+You know, unleashing America's energy, they also, he mentioned the penny plan, where they're going to reduce a penny out of every dollar that is non-safety net spending and non-defense related, which I think is a great start.

-I I mean look, this is the first president.
+I mean, look, this is the first president.

-President Obama is the first president since World War II not to have at least one year of three percent or higher growth.
+President Obama is the first president since World War II not to have at least one year of 3% or higher growth.

-You just you cannot deal with a twenty trillion dollar debt when you spend like crazy and only grow at a percent and a half.
+You cannot deal with a $20 trillion debt when you spend like crazy and only grow at a percent and a half.

 So what they're talking about, the new Treasury Secretary and the Trump administration are talking about is putting in place a tax code that's conducive to economic growth.